 28 Rue Henry Monnier, 75009 Paris

-The Paris offshoot of NYC’s classic European-styled Buvette serves food all day from traditional croque monsieur to fresh fish and local vegetables, and from breakfast coffees to evening cocktails.
+This is the Paris offshoot of NYC’s classic European-styled bistro.
+Buvette serves food all day from traditional croque monsieur to fresh fish and local vegetables and from breakfast coffees to evening cocktails.

 Images by Leslie Hodgin.